-When potential students click the button Get Discount, they’re able to enter their name and email address to redeem their coupon.
+When potential students click the button Get Discount, they can enter their name and email address to redeem their coupon.

 This optin converts 4.4% of visitors.
 Check out how Crush Empire used these signup forms to generate 460 sales in just one year.

-Though the example is difficult to see, the results are impossible to ignore.
+Though the signup form example is difficult to see, the results are impossible to ignore.
 AutoAnything made a floating bar for their website:

-This signup form example is subtle, even for their site, but had lots of success.
+This signup form example is subtle, even for their site, but it had lots of success.